-In the section on Talking about Ifs, Ands and Buts, you learned about the word pero, which means but.
+You may already know that the word pero, means but.
 (This is not to be confused with the word perro, which means dog!)

-What you didn’t learn then was that there is another word for but in Spanish that has a slightly different meaning: sino!!.
+What you may not know is that there is another word for but in Spanish that has a slightly different meaning: sino!!.

 When to Use PERO

 You will ordinarily use pero before a complete clause or statement, be it a negative one or a positive one.
 You will know that pero is the correct choice if you can substitute the word however and still convey the correct English meaning.

 When what follows the word but is NOT a complete clause or statement, you may need to use sino instead.
 If you can substitute but rather or on the contrary and still convey the correct English meaning, then you will know that sino is the correct choice.